Our team

 Matt Smith

 Matt Smith is a communicator at La Trobe Asia and has worked in a variety of roles at the institution previously.
-He primarily writes and edits text and publications, manages social media and produces multimedia.
+He primarily writes and designs publications, manages social media and produces multimedia.
 He hosts and produces La Trobe Asia’s podcast Asia Rising, as well as La Trobe University’s popular podcast Emperors of Rome.
+He holds a Bachelor of Science (BSc) from the University of Newcastle and a Masters of Global Communications from La Trobe University.

 E: matthew.smith@latrobe.edu.au